entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Ventura Santos, R., Souza, P. A., Mendonça-Filho, J. G., & Lima, E. F. (2006).
 SHRIMP U–Pb zircon dating and palynology of bentonitic layers from the Permian Irati Formation, Brazil.
 Gondwana Research, 9(4), 456–463. https://doi.org/10.1016/j.gr.2005.11.003

+Holz, M., França, A. B., Souza, P. A., Iannuzzi, R., & Rohn, R. (2010).
+A stratigraphic chart of the Late Carboniferous/Permian succession of the eastern border of the Paraná Basin, Brazil, South America.
+Journal of South American Earth Sciences, 29(2), 381–399. https://doi.org/10.1016/j.jsames.2009.04.004

+Boos, A. D. S., Kammerer, C. F., Schultz, C. L., Soares, M. B., & Ilha, A. L. R. (2016).
+A new dicynodont (Therapsida: Anomodontia) from the Permian of Southern Brazil and its implications for bidentalian origins.
+PLOS ONE, 11(5), e0155000. https://doi.org/10.1371/journal.pone.0155000

+Cisneros, J. C., Dentzien‑Dias, P., & Francischini, H. (2021).
+The Brazilian pareiasaur revisited.
+Frontiers in Ecology and Evolution, 9, 758802. https://doi.org/10.3389/fevo.2021.758802